ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/probes/liveness-probe-demo.md

 Hit the root endpoint again and again until you get an error.
 At this point the app will become unhealthy.

-But this time we have liveness probe set up.
-Kubernetes knows when the app becomes unhealthy and restarts the container.
+This time, we have a liveness probe set up.
+Kubernetes can detect when the application becomes unhealthy and will stop sending traffic to unhealthy pods.
+Kubernetes will also automatically restart the container.

 You can see the events by describing the pod: